Thursday July 13, 2017

 - Karlheinz Stockhausen (1928-2007) was a German composer and electronic music pioneer recognized for his groundbreaking work with tape splicing and synthesized sound.

-- Holger Czukay is a German rock, ambient and electronic musician who was a founding member of the krautrock group Can.
+- Holger Czukay (1938-2017) was a German rock, ambient and electronic musician who was a founding member of the krautrock group Can.
 He studied music with Karlheinz Stockhausen.
+He passed away on Sept 5, 2017.

 - Gayle Young is a Canadian composer and author.
 Among her works is a biography of the Canadian composer and inventor Hugh LeCaine.